 Subheadings help readability and make any article easier to scan.

-Subheadings also help SEO because Google is using subheadings to better understand how the article is structured and locate answers to related questions.
+Subheadings also help SEO because search engines are using subheadings to better understand how the article is structured and locate answers to related questions.

 Based on the outline of your future article, your subheading structure may look like this:

 Google doesn’t have well-defined rules on how to markup your list using Schema.

 However they do have loose documentation called “Carousel Search Results” that sounds like it only works for courses, movies, recipes and restaurants.

 Yet, I’ve been seeing it work in other niches.
 Here’s what it looks like:

 Another SEO trick that works especially well for long-form listicles is creating summaries.